crisbee/IntroToDataPowerOnDockerLab/README.md

 * You are just starting out with DataPower.
 * You are a current DataPower customers who want to move to using a containerized DataPower deployment.
 * You are a manager who wants to better understand the tools your team is using.
-* You want to know the basics about how software is deplopyed with containers.
+* You want to know the basics about how software is deployed with containers.
 * You want to know how the most popular open source tools for containers and version control work together.

 ### Author contact